So we know that risk management will make us money in the long run, but now we’d like to show you the other side of things.

 This is normally calculated by getting the difference between a relative peak in capital minus a relative trough.

 Traders normally note this down as a percentage of their trading account.

 In trading, we are always looking for an EDGE.
 That is the whole reason why traders develop systems.

 A trading system that is 70% profitable sounds like a very good edge to have.
 But just because your trading system is 70% profitable, does that mean for every 100 trades you make, you will win 7 out of every 10?

 Not necessarily!
 How do you know which 70 out of those 100 trades will be winners?

-In the next section, we will illustrate what happens when you use proper money management and when you don't.
+In the next section, we will illustrate what happens when you use proper risk management and when you don’t.